Moon Magic Guide · Blue Moon Meaning

 Calendar Blue Moons happen roughly every two to three years, which is the origin of the phrase "once in a blue moon."
 Seasonal Blue Moons (the older astronomical definition) happen on a similar frequency.
 Both are rare enough to be culturally significant but common enough to appear within most decades.

-What sign is the 2026 Blue Moon in?
+What sign was the 2026 Blue Moon in?

-The 2026 Blue Moon is in Sagittarius.
-Full moons always sit in the sign opposite the sun, and with the sun in Gemini through June 20, the May 31 full moon lands in Sagittarius.
+The 2026 Blue Moon was in Sagittarius.
+Full moons always sit in the sign opposite the sun, and with the sun in Gemini through June 20, the May 31 full moon landed in Sagittarius.
 Sagittarius full moons are associated with expansion, truth-telling, big-picture thinking, and the courage to say the honest thing.

 What should I do during a Blue Moon?

 You don't have to do anything.
-But if you want to mark it, the simplest practice is to pause — at a window, for ten minutes — and notice what keeps coming up this week.
+But if you want to mark it, the simplest practice is to pause — at a window, for ten minutes — and notice what keeps coming up that week.
 Writing one sentence about what you're putting down and one sentence about what you want the next six months to feel like is the compact version.
+The full ritual guide walks it through properly.

-Keep exploring: Celestial Jewelry · Gemstone Jewelry · Ritual Jewelry · Moon Magic Jewelry guide · New Moon Rituals for Beginners (intention setting with crystals)
+Keep exploring: Celestial Jewelry · Gemstone Jewelry · Bracelet Stacks · Blue Moon Ritual Guide · Moon Magic Jewelry guide · New Moon Rituals for Beginners